dylanjones784/Markdown-Guide/BestPractiseGuide.md

 It is important to note that some layers may perform multi-uses, such as one layer handling both the business logic and data access of the API, or that requests are validated within the presentation layer prior to be sent to the server.
 Developers should keep these layers as simplistic as possible, allowing the API to remain simplistic in design and easily adaptable to future functionality being added.

 The following sections will cover the best practices and design patterns one should follow when configuring and creating the access control for the API.
 It is a coagulation of security practices from Microsoft, Google, REST API professionals and The Open Worldwide Application Security Project Top 10 Web Application Security Risks & the API Security Top 10.
-To delve deeper into the OWASP Top 10, which features an extensive list of potential security risks and ways to mitigate the effects, visit [OWASP API Security Project | OWASP Foundation](https://owasp.org/www-project-top-ten/)
+To delve deeper into the OWASP Top 10, which features an extensive list of potential security risks and ways to mitigate the effects, visit the [OWASP API Security Project](https://owasp.org/www-project-top-ten/) website.

 ## Securing and Verifying Communication Channels
-Communication channels are how the API receives and sends data to the client and with HTTPS, data in transit is secure with the Transport Layer Security (TLS) protocol<hyperlink>.
+Communication channels are how the API receives and sends data to the client and with HTTPS, data in transit is secure with the Transport Layer Security (TLS) protocol.

 The TLS protocol was created to facilitate privacy and data security for communications between systems on the internet.
 It is advised that developers do not use anything other than HTTPS if creating a HTTP RESTful API, and to adopt further methods of securing client data.